The best independent guide to Portugal

-When you say “Vila Nova de Milfontes” to the Portuguese they generally responded with “wow/beautiful”, and this is from a people who are used to their magnificent coastlines.
+When you mention “Vila Nova de Milfontes” to the Portuguese they generally responded with “wow” or “beautiful”, and this is from a people who are accustomed to their stunning coastlines.

-Vila Nova de Milfontes is at the centre (heart) of the wild and rugged Alentejo coastline, a coastline of powerful seas, windswept landscapes and vast beaches.
+Vila Nova de Milfontes is at the heart of the wild and rugged Alentejo coastline, a region of powerful seas, windswept landscapes and vast beaches.
 This is a destination if you love the raw beauty of nature or are an outdoors person, enjoying activities such as hiking, cycling or surfing.

-The Portuguese adore Vila Nova de Milfontes, and during their short summer holidays (mid-July and August), it is transformed from a peaceful village into a bustling and lively resort.
-Outside of this season, it is a peaceful and calm destination.
+The Portuguese love Vila Nova de Milfontes, and during their summer holidays (mid-July and August), it is transformed from a peaceful village into a bustling and lively resort.
+Outside of the summer season, it is relaxing and calm.

 Our opinion: : If you have a car and the time, go and explore the Alentejo coastline.